Welcome to Guelph

 - Guelph Little Theatre has been entertaining audiences since 1935 with their live theatre productions – including dramas, comedies, musicals, full-length plays and one-act performances.

 - River Run Centre is Guelph’s large performing arts theatre venue situated in the heart of Guelph along the Speed River.
 They host touring companies, community theatre, concerts, comedians, dance troupes, as well as children’s entertainment and much more.

-If you enjoy visiting a farmers’ market for farm-fresh foods, locally grown and produced items, there are several markets in the city limits to get your fix.
+If you enjoy visiting a farmers’ market for farm-fresh foods, and locally grown and produced items, there are several markets in the city limits to get your fix.

 - Aberfoyle Antique Market is a long-standing attraction that draws many visitors to the area from all over.
-For over 60 years, the Aberfoyle antique market has many vendors with gorgeous antiques, vintage décor, collectables, and trinkets.
+For over 60 years, the Aberfoyle antique market has had many vendors with gorgeous antiques, vintage décor, collectables, and trinkets.

-- The Donkey Sanctuary, located in the south end of town, is a top-rated attraction for locals and tourists, alike.
+- The Donkey Sanctuary, located in the south end of town, is a top-rated attraction for locals and tourists alike.
 The Donkey Sanctuary of Canada is a lifelong home to over 70 donkeys, mules and hinnies that have been abused, neglected, or are no longer wanted.

 - Halton County Radial Railway Museum, while not technically in Guelph, it is just on the outskirts of Guelph and worth checking out.
 It is a working museum with a fantastic collection of train cars, electric streetcars, other railway vehicles, buses and trolleybuses.